Ageratina

-Ageratina, commonly known as snakeroot, is a genus of more than 330 perennials and rounded shrubs in the family Asteraceae.
+Ageratina, commonly known as snakeroot, is a genus of over 300 species of perennials and rounded shrubs in the family Asteraceae.

 These plants grow mainly in the warmer regions of the Americas and West Indies.
 Over 150 species are native to Mexico.
 Some flourish in the cooler areas of the eastern United States.
 Two Mexican species have become a pest in parts of Australia and Taiwan.
 Ageratina used to belong to the genus Eupatorium, but it has been reclassified.

 The genus name Ageratina means "like Ageratum" and consists of Ageratum and -ina, the feminine form of the Latin adjectival suffix -inus.

 Description

 The inflorescence consists of multiple fluffy, red or pinkish-white capitula in clusters.
 These lack the typical ray flowers of the composites.

 They have multiple, much-branched woody stems.
 The petioles are rather long.
 The leaves are triangular, serrate and opposite with a foul-smelling, musky scent.

 Species

-As of May 2024, Plants of the World online has 322 accepted species:
+As of May 2024, Plants of the World online accepted 315 species: